Mikahael/PCModderServerFiles-FINAL/README.md

 +Includes the special commands owner or admins can use for server

++?? special text for OWNERS only,
+ Example - ??hey_guys
+ Dont use spaces, use something else like .
+ Example - ?? hey_guys_how_are_you or ?? hi,guys,bye

+ +? special text for ADMIN/MOD only,
+ Example - ??hey_guys
+ Dont use spaces, use something else like .
+ Example - ?? hey_guys_how_are_you or ?? hi,guys,bye

 +?tag - enables tag for every person

 +charf - forces everyone to use that char perm until turned off,